 While in the kitchen early one afternoon, I hear the front door open suddenly and Sylvia’s power chair motor.
 She left with Mr. B and Thomas not even an hour ago.

 “Hey,” I call out.
 “What are you doing back so soon?
 Have a fight with your boyfriend?”

 Through the peephole I see it’s Dr. Baladashi, Mr. B’s son.
-The scrawny doc is frowning at me over his black, space-agey N95.
+The scrawny doctor is frowning at me over his black space-agey N95.
 “I would like for you to keep your grandmother away from my grandfather,” he says when I open the door.
 This is how he kicks it off.
 But last night’s anger-management session with my support group has spared him.
 He doesn’t know it but Zoom has just saved him from the beatdown of his life.

 He hems and haws and then finally blurts out—“I just caught them upstairs.
 They were in his bedroom pleasuring one another!”

 All kinds of kinky, geriatric shit swirl around in my head and I just can’t help it.
 I burst out laughing!
 Get after it, Oldtimers!
 Then the elevator door opens.
 It’s Mr. B. He scurries out, sees his son and starts apologizing.
 “I’m so sorry, Winona.
 He shouldn’t be here.
 Benjamin, what’s wrong with you??”

 But I’m dying to know all the dirty deets.“Mr. B, what were you and my grandmother doing??”